liumichael/facecard/deliverables/iteration-03.review.md

  * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
  * Feel free to refer/link to process artifact(s). -->

+1. Team Meeting & Assigning each other work in team

+It hasn't been long time since we have finished deliverable 2, and deadline for finishing deliverable 3 was approaching faster than we expected.
+We still had a lot of things to implement in our website, such as setting up the MongoDB database and making the website functional with the database so it was crucial that each member deliberately does all work for the website to successfully function.
+We had many meetings to make sure everyone knew what they were doing with their own assigned tasks, and asked each other a lot of questions through various forms such as Facebook Messenger and Discord Chat whenever we were stuck on some problems regarding our tasks.
+Since not a lot of team members were directly experienced with Node.js framework we are using in our project, there was initially some difficulties along the way, but we successfully managed to finish a lot of tasks in short period of time.

+2. Time management

+Since there were still a lot of things to implement and we had constrained amount of time, we had to make sure that we finish our own task as soon as possible, just to make sure we can give each other feedback in case our own work is not what our team members agree on, in terms of design and functions of the website.
+We were very successful in our time management with our project even though each team member was very busy with his or her own work in other courses.
+For example, if we promised each other to finish our task within 2 days, everyone ensured to complete it within 2 days.
+No one procrastinated nor slacked on their work Since everyone knew this is one of the most important milestones in our project and things need to be done before actual final demo and deliverable 3.

 #### Decisions that did not turn out as well as we hoped

 <!-- List process-related (i.e. team organization) decisions that, in retrospect, were not as successful as you thought they would be.